Visiting Student Electives

 Students from International Medical Schools

-Students enrolled at an international medical school, except Canada, should seek additional information from the Office of International Medical Student Education and the WCM Center for Global Health.
-Please contact IMSE directly if you have any questions:
+Students enrolled at an international medical school, except Canada, should seek additional information from the Office of International Medical Student Education and the WCM Center for Global Health

-Students enrolled in an LCME-Accredited Canadian medical school can see more information here: https://medicaleducation.weill.cornell.edu/student-resources/visiting-students/canadian-students.
-Students in Puerto Rico can apply through VSLO.
+Students enrolled in an LCME-Accredited Canadian medical school can see more information here: https://medicaleducation.weill.cornell.edu/student-resources/visiting-students/canadian-students

 Availability of Electives

-Students will be notified of acceptance as soon as possible, and we attempt to inform students at least 45 days before the course begins (generally it will be much earlier than this).
+Students will be notified of acceptance as soon as possible, and departments will attempt to inform students at least 45 days before the course begins.
 Acceptance notifications are delivered via email from VSLO.
 Please note that Weill Cornell Medicine policies explicitly prohibit students from contacting sponsors or departments directly until they have received their conditional acceptance offer.

-Weill Cornell's Office of the Registrar does not coordinate independent rotations outside of VSLO, and the dates of electives cannot be modified.
-Block dates are available to view in VSLO.
+The Office of the Registrar does not accept requests for independent rotations outside of VSLO, and the dates of electives cannot be modified.
+What is available in VSLO is the fullest extent of what can be offered.

 Student Health Requirements